A Field Battery, Royal Australian Artillery: Service since 1945

 In 1984, the battery assumed the role of parachute deployable artillery for 3 RAR as part of the Parachute Battalion Group.
 In 1995, 105mm L119 Hamel guns were air dropped for the first time by the battery.
 In 1999, the battery deployed personnel to serve in East Timor as part of INTERFET.
 The same year the battery was made an independent battery after 8th/12th Medium Regiment moved to Darwin.
 In 2002, the battery became part of 4th Field Regiment.
 The battery adopted 3 RAR's parachute wings and dull cherry beret.
 In April 2002, the battery deployed to East Timor as part of UNTAET and later UNMISET in non-artillery roles with 3 RAR returning in October 2002.

 The battery has since deployed personnel in artillery roles to Iraq and Afghanistan with the Reconstruction Taskforce and on secondment to 29th Commando Regiment Royal Artillery.
 The battery has also deployed personnel to East Timor for Operation Astute in non-artillery roles.
-In the late 2000s, the Parachute Battalion Group changed to a Airborne Combat Team reducing the battery's role supporting 3 RAR to maintaining the parachute qualifications of observers.
+In the late 2000s, the Parachute Battalion Group changed to an Airborne Combat Team reducing the battery's role supporting 3 RAR to maintaining the parachute qualifications of observers.
 On 30 September 2010, the battery became part of 1st Field Regiment and moved to Enoggera Barracks in Queensland in January 2011.
 An artillery parachute capability was to be maintained by a battery within 4th Field Regiment.
 In January 2011, the battery was re-roled into a gun battery and re-designated as 'A' (Gun) Battery, 1st Regiment, Royal Australian Artillery with the word "field" dropped from the battery's and regiment's title.
 Reorganising into a gun battery meant the loss of the battery's forward observers and joint-fire teams.
 The same year the battery equipped with the new M777A2 155mm Lightweight Towed Howitzer (LWTH).
 In 2012, the battery was to reorganise back to a traditional battery role by the end 2013 with the designation 'A' Battery.